-- Provide PowerPoints at the beginning of a module or at least a week in advance of a lecture, to enable the student to prepare and print information. - Use san serif font e.g. Ariel, Lucinda Sans, Calibri. - Justify text to the left to provide even spacing between words which supports tracking. - Use a 12pt font with a minimum of 1.15 spacing for text or handouts. - Break down long pieces of text, using headings, bullet points and using BOLD to identify key words. - Number the slides to reduce order confusion when printed. - Use a pale coloured background, not white with black text. - Use a minimum of 24pt font in power points. - Make all material accessible so that students can change font, size, background colour etc. to suit their learning needs.
+- Provide PowerPoints at the beginning of a module or a week in advance of a lecture, to enable the student to prepare and print information. - Use san serif font e.g. Ariel, Lucinda Sans, Calibri. - Use a 12pt font with a minimum of 1.15 spacing for text/handouts. - Break down long pieces of text, using headings, bullet points and using BOLD to identify key words. - Number the slides to reduce order confusion when printed. - Use a pale coloured background, not white with black text. - Use a minimum of 24pt font for power points. - Make all material accessible so that students can change

-Place a full stop at the end of bullet points, so there is a pause between points when students use text to speech software.
+- font, size, background colour etc. to suit their learning needs. - Place a full stop at the end of bullet points, so there is a pause between points when students use text to speech software.